Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

 Available Settings for the Environment Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Here, we will provide a full list of the available properties of the :class:`BodySettings` object.
 Each type of environment model has one base class to define settings for the creation of the model).
 Often, a specific derived class is implemented for a specific environment model of a given class, in which any additional information that may be needed can be provided.
 For instance, when defining a gravity field model, one can simply use:

 .. code-block:: cpp

-    bodySettings[ "Earth" ]->gravityFieldSettings = boost::make_shared< GravityFieldSettings >( central_spice );
+    bodySettings[ "Earth" ]->gravityFieldSettings = std::make_shared< GravityFieldSettings >( central_spice );

 if you want to use a central gravity field with the gravitational parameter taken from Spice: no information is needed except the type of gravity field model that is created.
 On the other hand, if you want to use a spherical harmonic gravity field, you need to specify additional parameters yourself, which is done by using the specific derived class:

 .. code-block:: cpp

-    bodySettings[ "Earth" ]->gravityFieldSettings = boost::make_shared< SphericalHarmonicsGravityFieldSettings >( gravitationalParameter, referenceRadius, cosineCoefficients, sineCoefficients, associatedReferenceFrame );
+    bodySettings[ "Earth" ]->gravityFieldSettings = std::make_shared< SphericalHarmonicsGravityFieldSettings >( gravitationalParameter, referenceRadius, cosineCoefficients, sineCoefficients, associatedReferenceFrame );

 To find out which input arguments must be provided to create a specific settings class, have a look at the documentation in the code (written above the code for the constructor of the settings class you are interested in).
 Below, we give examples of each type of environment model setting.

 The full list of available environment model settings is described below.